rudolfb/wsl-ubuntu-elixir-install/README.md

 wsl --user username --distribution Ubuntu --exec sudo service postgresql start
 ```

 where **username** is the user you use when working in the WSL environment.
+The current distribution name is **Ubuntu**, but this may differ for other installations.

 In the Windows Task Scheduler add a new task that runs this batch file when you log onto Windows.